leamr10/friendly-rotary-phone/README.md

 I learned how to start a project from scratch as this was my first project without any starter code.
 I felt much more comfortable with the task as I went further along and my CSS abilities have grown considerably as a result.

-The deployed webpage can be found here:
+The deployed webpage can be found here: [deployed link](https://leamr10.github.io/friendly-rotary-phone)

 A screen capture of the webpage can be found here:
 ![screencapture-file-C-Users-leamr-OneDrive-Desktop-workspace-friendly-rotary-phone-index-html-2023-06-01-21_12_08](https://github.com/leamr10/friendly-rotary-phone/assets/133124800/c5516850-e47c-42ba-8510-d191e1898545)